KincsesBence/capacitor-exact-alarm/README.md

 #### AlarmSoundResult

-Returned when selecting a ringtone.
+Returned when selecting an alarm sound.

 | Prop      | Type                |
 | --------- | ------------------- |